-With its Alpine landscapes, precision reputation, and luxury positioning, it has never struggled for attention.
+With its Alpine landscapes, precision reputation, and luxury positioning, the country has never struggled for attention.
 But in the digital era, attention is not enough.
 It must be captured, sustained, and converted.
 Switzerland offers a compelling example of how even the most established tourism brands must adapt to data-driven, platform-native travel digital marketing.

 The Challenge of Legacy Strength